 How well does the intervention work?
 What happens if you do not intervene?
 What happens when this does not stop the threatening behavior?

-NOTE Document all information received about any interventions for threatening behavior in the comment section.

-Determine the Consider the Ask questions such as:
+Determine the Consider the NOTE Document all information received about any interventions for threatening behavior in the comment section.
+Determine the frequency of the behavior Consider the past year.
+Ask questions such as: How often does the behavior happen?
+Did the customer's behavior cause a serious incident in the past year that resulted in aggression from another person?When was the last time this behavior happened?

-frequency of the past year. •

-behavior How often does the behavior happen?

-Did the customer's behavior cause a serious

-incident in the past year that resulted in

-aggression from another person?

-When was the last time this behavior happened?